What will Lightwave cost to install in my home?

 Lightwave is ideal for most homeowners as the system allows you to automate the essentials within your home.
 It doesn’t offer a range of advanced features (such as pool automation or multi-room audio) but instead focuses on controlling the basics.

-Another way to reduce cost is to buy in bulk and ask the retailer for a discount or go direct.
+Another way to reduce the cost is to buy in bulk and ask the retailer for a discount or go direct.
 The Lightwave team are willing to work out a good price if you’re buying a lot of devices.

 Automating an entire property with Lightwave could cost £5,000 plus, depending on how many devices you need and whether you install or employ someone.
 And while five grand might sound expensive, your system should last years with the occasional firmware update.